 And so the mindset of an entrepreneur naturally blossoms into reality.
 But, there are underlying mindsets of 20-somethings I witness on a regular basis which have not settled well with me.

-I have met Gen Y who are pursuing or considering entrepreneurship and I’m confident they will succeed.
-There are some not considering entrepreneurship, but pursuing a professional career and I’m confident they will succeed at whichever path they choose.
-Then there are Gen Y either choosing entrepreneurship or a professional career, but I’m unable to believe in their success.
+I have met Gen Y who are pursuing entrepreneurship and I’m confident they will succeed.
+There are some pursuing a professional career and I’m also confident they will succeed at whichever path they choose.
+Then there are Gen Y whom I’m unable to believe in their success.
 Here’s why.

 - Lack of respect for other people’s time

 - “Me” thinking instead of “how do my actions affect others?”

 - Individual mindset versus thinking like a team